nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 2. Should be able to hold up to 1000 records (students and rooms) without a noticeable sluggishness in performance (where a "noticeable sluggishness" is defined as a lag of 1 second) for typical usage.
 3. Should not require an installer.
 4. A user with above average typing speed for regular English text (i.e not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+5. The data should not be stored in a Database Management System (DBMS).
+6. Should not depend on any remote server.

 ### Glossary